mischamol/MoodeAudio-1.83-LCD/README.md

 Note: Primarily for archival purposes, this repository also includes a lircrc file (`irexec.lircrc`) that maps the Argon One Remote to basic Moode commands (such as toggle, volume, next, previous, etc.).
 After downloading the Argon script and running`argonone-ir`, you can replace the existing script in `/etc/lirc/` with this one.
 If you don't own a Argon case and remote you can just ignore or delete the lircrc file.
 <br>

-Note2: Also for archiving purposes, I included the bricklink studio file (`1.83inchLCDCasing.io`), which contains the design of the screen casing as shown in the image above.
+Note2: Also for archiving purposes, I included the `casing` folder with `Argon_one_waveshare_1.83LCD.ftl`, and `Argon_one_top.stl` for the screen casing as shown in the image above. `Argon_one_top.ftl` is based on https://www.thingiverse.com/thing:5268530.
+If you don't have access to a 3d printer you could use `1.83incLCDCasing.io` as a reference to build someting wiht Danish bricks.